Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Introduction

-In the second half of the paper, we show that under an additional controllability assumption, the SDE \eqref{eqn:SDErpi} has a unique invariant measure, which follows from the strong Feller property defined in \cite{Hair:Ohas:07}.
-Our main technical problem in this part is that we do not assume that the linearised equation has bounded moments.
-This leads us to use a cutoff argument similar to the one already used in \cite{Hair:Ohas:07}.
-If we denote by $A_{t,z}$ the closure of the set of all points that are accessible at time $t$ for solutions to the control problem associated to \eref{eqn:SDErpi} starting at $z$, the second major result of this paper is the following:
+In the second half of the paper, we show that under an additional controllability assumption, the SDE (\ref{eqnSDErpi}) has a unique invariant measure,\vadjust{\goodbreak} which follows from the strong Feller property defined in~\cite{HairOhas07}.
+Note that, thanks to a cutoff argument, we do not need to require that the linearized equation has bounded moments to obtain this uniqueness result.
+If we denote by $A_{t,z}$ the closure of the set of all points that are accessible at time $t$ for solutions to the control problem associated to (\ref{eqnSDErpi}) starting at $z$, the second major result of this paper is the following:

-\begin{theorem} Assume that the vector fields $\{V_i\}$ have derivatives with at most polynomial growth and that \eref{eqn:SDErpi} has global solutions.
-Then, if H\"ormander's bracket condition holds at every point, \eref{eqn:SDErpi} is strong Feller.
+\begin{theorem} Assume that the vector fields $\{V_i\}$ have derivatives with at most polynomial growth, and that (\ref{eqnSDErpi}) has global solutions.
+Then, if H\"ormander's bracket condition holds at every point, (\ref {eqnSDErpi}) is strong Feller.